TedwardCz/Icharus/steps/CreateLenderLead/README.md

 ## Configuration

-The application uses the following configuration values from App.config:
+The application uses centralized configuration files located at `C:\customApps\Icharus\app.env.config\`:

-- `CrmServiceEnvironment`: The CRM environment to connect to (e.g., "UAT")
+- `LenderCrmServiceEnvironment`: The CRM environment to connect to (e.g., "UAT")
-- `BusinessUnit`: The business unit to use (e.g., "CRM")
+- `LenderBusinessUnit`: The business unit to use (e.g., "CRM")
-- `ApplicationToken`: The application token for authentication
+- `LenderApplicationToken`: The application token for authentication
-- `_vuhlLeadAdmin`: The GUID of the team that will own the created leads
+- `LenderLeadAdmin`: The GUID of the team that will own the created leads
+- `LenderLoanOfficer`: The GUID of the loan officer

 ### Environment Configuration

-The application supports multiple environments (DEV, UAT, PROD) with environment-specific configuration files:
+The application supports multiple environments (DEV, UAT, PROD) with centralized configuration files:

-- `App.config` - Base configuration file
+- `App.config` - Base configuration file with default values
-- `App.Debug.config` - DEV environment settings
+- `App.Debug.config` - DEV environment overrides
-- `App.UAT.config` - UAT environment settings
+- `App.UAT.config` - UAT environment overrides
-- `App.PROD.config` - PROD environment settings
+- `App.PROD.config` - PROD environment overrides

-See the `ENVIRONMENT_CONFIG.md` file in the Implementation directory for detailed instructions on environment configuration.
+All configuration files are centralized in the `app.env.config` directory and loaded at runtime based on the `--env` parameter.

+The application loads configuration at runtime from the centralized files - no rebuilding required for different environments.

 ## Build Configurations